-During the production of color and additive masterbatch, compounders face two main processing challenges: particle agglomeration and high equipment torque/ back pressure.
-If not properly addressed these challenges can lead to poor quality masterbatch, low efficiency / output, and damage to expensive processing equipment.
+During the production of color masterbatches used for plastics, compounders face two main processing challenges: pigment agglomeration and excessive equipment torque/die pressure.
+If not properly addressed these challenges can lead to poor quality masterbatch, low efficiency, and damage to expensive processing equipment.

-In the manufacture of masterbatch, particle agglomeration is a primary concern.
-Color and additive masterbatch is typically filled with pigments, minerals, and other additives that have tendency to agglomerate if not properly dispersed.
-Particle agglomeration leads to reduced color yield and less efficient masterbatch.
+In the manufacture of color masterbatches, pigment dispersion is a primary concern.
+Color masterbatches are highly filled with pigment particles, minerals, and other additives that have tendency to agglomerate if not properly dispersed.
+Poor pigment dispersion leads to reduced color yield and less efficient masterbatch.

 Torque & Die Pressure

-The high melt viscosity of filled masterbatch are a primary cause of excessive torque and back pressure during manufacturing.
+The high melt viscosity of a color masterbatch is the primary cause of excessive torque and die pressure during manufacturing.
 This torque and pressure can lead to off quality masterbatch and extended downtimes to fix manufacturing equipment.
 In addition to machinery wear-and-tear, excessive torque and pressure increase energy consumption and thus the cost of manufacturing operations.

-The challenges to masterbatch manufacturing outlined above need to be considered when formulating and optimizing a masterbatch.
+The challenges to color masterbatch manufacturing outlined above need to be considered when formulating and optimizing a masterbatch.
 Improving the dispersion of pigments, fillers, and additives in a masterbatch formulation increases yield and makes for a more efficient end product.
-Likewise, reducing torque and die pressure can improve output and reduce cost of the manufacturing process.
-Historically, achieving these two tasks often require tinkering with carrier resin selection and extrusion parameters while also maintaining the desired physical properties of the end product.
+Likewise, reducing torque and die pressure can improve output and reduce the cost of manufacturing.
+Historically, achieving these two tasks often require tinkering with resin selection and extrusion parameters while also maintaining the desired physical properties of the end product.
 This can prove to be a daunting task.
-Luckily, there are additives that can improve both dispersion and extrusion conditions without altering the tensile properties of the end product.
+Luckily, there are dispersing agent additives that can improve both pigment dispersion and extrusion conditions without altering the tensile properties of the end product.

-To demonstrate the usefulness of Epolene® as a pigment dispersing agent in masterbatch, an independent lab study was performed that compared particle size and distribution of an LLDPE / pigment blue 15:3 masterbatch compounded with and without Epolene®.
+To demonstrate the usefulness of Epolene® as a polymeric pigment dispersant in color masterbatches, an independent lab study was performed in cooperation with Westlake Chemical that compared pigment particle size and distribution of a linear low density polyethylene / pigment blue 15:3 masterbatch compounded with and without Epolene®.
 The microscopy images from the study are below:

-The images above show that the addition of Epolene® C-10 to the masterbatch promotes a more homogeneous dispersion with far fewer pigment agglomerations.
-This improvement in dispersion results in an increase in color yield that allows for less pigment to be used to achieve the desired color.
-In addition, filter pressure is reduced due to the decrease in agglomerations resulting in more efficient manufacturing runs.
+The images above show that the addition of EPOLENE® C-15 to the color masterbatch promotes a more homogeneous dispersion with far fewer pigment agglomerations.
+Quantitatively, EPOLENE® C-15 reduced particle size up to 80%.
+This improvement in dispersion also results in an increase in color yield that allows for less pigment to be used to achieve the desired color.
+The data below shows the effect EPOLENE® has on increasing color strength.

-The ability of Epolene® to reduce torque and die pressure during compounding results in energy savings and an increase in production rate.
-Masterbatch is able to be compounded faster with a reducion in power consumption resulting an more efficient and economical process.
-It is also important to highlight that while compounding pressure and torque were significantly reduced, the tensile properties of the control compared to the Epolene® modified masterbatch remained virtually unchanged.
+EPOLENE®'s ability to reduce torque and die pressure during compounding results in energy savings and an increase in production rate.
+Masterbatches are able to be compounded faster with a reduction in power consumption resulting in a more efficient and economical process.
+It is also important to highlight that while compounding pressure and torque were significantly reduced, the tensile properties of the control compared to the EPOLENE® modified plastic remained virtually unchanged.

 There are various commercially available grades of Epolene® that vary in polymer type, molecular weight, drop point, density, and melt viscosity.
 Additionally, certain grades of Epolene® are modified with maleic anhydride.
 These maleated grades are often used as compatibilizers in compounding composites.